Generic Name and Formulations:

 Premedicate with IV antihistamine, corticosteroid, and H2 blocker 30 mins before each dose (see full labeling) and with antiemetic (IV or oral as needed).
 Infuse over 1hr.
 20mg/m2 every 3 weeks, with oral prednisone 10mg/day during treatment; 25mg/m2 may be used in select patients.
 Prolonged grade ≥3 neutropenia (>1 week), febrile neutropenia, grade ≥3 diarrhea, grade 2 peripheral neuropathy: delay treatment and/or reduce by one dose level (see full labeling).
 Discontinue if grade ≥3 peripheral neuropathy.
 Hepatic impairment: (mild): 20mg/m2; (moderate): 15mg/m2.
 If concomitant strong CYP3A inhibitor necessary, consider a 25% cabazitaxel dose reduction.

 Increased risk of neutropenia complications; consider G-CSF prophylaxis (recommended in high risk patients).
 Monitor CBC weekly in 1st cycle and before each subsequent cycle.
 Patients with hemoglobin <10g/dL; monitor closely.
 Monitor for hypersensitivity reactions esp. during 1st and 2nd infusions; discontinue if occur.
 Increased risk of GI disorders in patients with neutropenia, age, or history of pelvic radiotherapy, adhesions, ulceration, and GI bleeding.
 Evaluate and treat if serious GI toxicity occurs; treatment delay or discontinuation may be needed.
 Underlying lung disease.
 Monitor closely for respiratory disorders; interrupt if new or worsening pulmonary symptoms develop.
+Monitor for cystitis in patients who previously received pelvic radiation; interrupt or discontinue if severe hemorrhagic cystitis occurs.
 Hepatic impairment (monitor).
 ESRD (CrCl <15mL/min).
 Elderly (increased susceptibility to adverse reactions); monitor closely.
-Female partners of reproductive potential must use effective contraception during and for 3 months after last dose.
+Males with female partners of reproductive potential must use effective contraception during and for 3 months after last dose.
 Nursing mothers.